The Ceremony (1971 film)

-The Ceremony (儀式, Gishiki) is a 1971 drama film directed by Nagisa Ōshima, starring Kenzo Kawarasaki and Atsuko Kaku.
-The film takes place in post-war Japan, following a Japanese clan through their wedding and funeral ceremonies, and the lengths the family goes to preserve their traditions in spite of the damage it causes to the younger generations.
+The Ceremony (儀式, Gishiki) is a 1971 Japanese drama film directed by Nagisa Ōshima, starring Kenzo Kawarasaki and Atsuko Kaku.
+The film takes place in post-war Japan, following a family clan through their wedding and funeral ceremonies, and the lengths the elder generation goes to preserve their traditions in spite of the damage it causes to the younger.

 Plot

-The film begins with Masuo Sakurada receiving a telegram from his cousin Terumichi.
-He is traveling with his cousin Ritsuko to check out his cabin and see if the telegram is true.
+The film begins with Masuo Sakurada receiving a telegram from his cousin Terumichi announcing his own death.
+Masuo is traveling with his cousin Ritsuko to check out his cabin and see if the telegram is true.
 Masuo has a flashback to the ceremony on the first anniversary of his father's death, after he and his mother are repatriated to Japan from Huludao.
 Because his younger brother died before they returned from the former Manchukuo, Masuo is expected to live for two sons.

 Throughout each of the ceremonies, the tangled family web is revealed, with numerous instances of incest that make the relationships between each of the family members somewhat unclear.
 The continued incest is not only expected amongst the family.
 Masuo himself is interested in Setsuko, and later Ritsuko, and finds himself in competition with Terumichi for them.

 Masuo finds himself sacrificing much of his freedom for the family.
 He has a talent for baseball, but gives it up when his mother dies and he is not present.
 He burns all of his baseball possessions except his glove.
 His sacrifice reaches its climax when he goes through a marriage ceremony to an absentee bride at his grandfather's insistence.
 He finally releases his frustration and hatred for his grandfather afterward.
 His grandfather dies years later, and at his memorial service Masuo is asked by his uncles to marry as quickly as possible to have another heir to the family lineage.

 Masuo and Ritsuko finally arrive at Terumichi's cabin in the film's final segment, to discover that the telegram informing them of Terumichi's death is true.
 Ritsuko feels an obligation to commit suicide next to Terumichi, because he had been her lover.
 Masuo leaves the scene, and outside has a flashback to a childhood memory of playing baseball with his cousins and Setsuko, who have all died.